 You can read a downloadable version of this article: Job Skills Training for Juvenile Offenders: An Analysis of SB 5370.

 The concerns of juveniles involved in the justice system are often topics of discussion in regards to rehabilitation.
 SB 5370 addresses job skills training for juvenile offenders as a method of rehabilitation.
 The process that the bill went through has been fair.
 The indirect/direct & immediate/long-term costs and benefits show promise for this piece of legislation.
-It works for juveniles on improving their work related skills and promoting a vulnerable population.
+It works for juveniles on improving their work-related skills and promoting a vulnerable population.

 Overview of SB 5370

 Senators Shin (D), Berkey (D), Rasmussen (D), and Kline (D) introduced SB 5370 to help bring change to the Juvenile Rehabilitation Administration (JRA).
-This bill would create a program for offenders to help them with building skills in life and in the work force.
+This bill would create a program for offenders to help them with building skills in life and in the workforce.
 The requirements that would be required to be met are as follows;

 (1) the educational programs offered are occupationally based and provide a wide-range of prevocational skills necessary to career development; (2) the vocational skills obtained are transferable to entering the market; (3) the basic skill offerings include remedial and advanced skills in workplace communications, negotiation, teamwork, and problem solving.
 SB.
 5370, 2007

-Also mentioned in the SB 5370 that by providing these types of program it would help the offenders come back into the community without a violent behavior and also create a great opportunity for them to gain good skills in their future employments.
+Also mentioned in the SB 5370 that by providing these types of programs, it would help the offenders come back into the community without a violent behavior and also create a great opportunity for them to gain good skills in their future employment.
 The director JRA and the affected school districts need to implement a process for evaluating how the juveniles are progressing in self-management skills, employability skills, and life skills.
 The students will earn high school credits, skills in working with local businesses and local organizations, and an awareness of possible career paths.
 This will give the youth invaluable experience opportunities to enhance their employment marketability.
 The created program will be linked with the Employment Security Department, the Office of the Super Superintendent of Public Instruction, and the Workforce Training and Education Coordinating Board.
-They will consult together to create a detailed out line on the specifics of the program, the layout of how the skills will be taught, and verify that the staff is well trained.
+They will consult together to create a detailed outline of the specifics of the program, the layout of how the skills will be taught, and verify that the staff is well trained.
 These programs will be offered to any students between the ages 14 to 21 with this program being based on teaching job skills for the future use in the working market (SB 5370, 2007).

 When looking at any piece of legislation, it is important to look into the process that the legislation went through to be created.
 The process that a piece of legislation goes through varies with the type of legislation that it is, and the system that it is going though.
 Some systems are more formal, such as legislation at the federal level.
 Legislation that is at a state or local level often has a less bureaucratic process that it must go through.
 Barusch (2006) describes three principles that must be looked at to decide if the process is fair.